 With its work on energy policy beginning in the late 1970s, the League began a decades-long push for energy conservation and the use of renewable resources.
 As global warming emerged as a key environmental and international issue in the late 1990s, energy conservation, renewable resources and air pollution controls took on new significance and the League’s interrelated approach to natural resource issues proved farsighted.
 Understanding the need for global solutions to many environmental problems, the LWVUS has urged full U.S. participation in international efforts.

 In the late 2000s, the League lobbied vigorously for comprehensive legislation to control global climate change by setting a cap on greenhouse gas pollution and by encouraging conservation and renewable energy.
 As part of an education and advocacy project on climate change, six state Leagues held forums with trips by the League President to speak at public events and meet with key Senators and staff.
-In early 2010, President Mary Wilson was honored with a “Sisters on the Planet Climate Leader Award” by Oxfam America for the League’s grassroots work on climate change.
+In early 2010, the LWVUS president was honored with a “Sisters on the Planet Climate Leader Award” by Oxfam America for the League’s grassroots work on climate change.

 The League of Women Voters of the United States believes that natural resources should be managed as interrelated parts of life-supporting ecosystems.
 Resources should be conserved and protected to assure their future availability.
 Pollution of these resources should be controlled in order to preserve the physical, chemical and biological integrity of ecosystems and to protect public health.